15 Jan 2014

 Ledaig 15 (The Whiskyman)

 Posted by: Ruben Luyten In: Ledaig

 The youngest from the Age Matters series by The Whiskyman.
 Fifteen years old Ledaig 1997.

 Ledaig 15 yo 1997 (51,9%, The Whiskyman ‘Age Matters’ 2013)

 Nose: what the… There are a few aromas that I usually don’t appreciate in whisky.
 Dirtbin odours, rubber, porridge with milk… This one has them all.
 It’s buttery, peaty and quite raw, almost industrial.
-There are hints of wet things: hay, leaves, sheep… Then some brighter fruity notes, but only in the background.
+There are hints of wet things: hay, leaves, sheep and their manure… Then some brighter fruity notes, but only in the background.
 It’s not exactly a gentleman, but I admit, it possesses an authenticity and a certain beauty.
-In the same way Permeke’s lying farmer is beautiful, if you know what I mean.
+In the same way Permeke’s lying farmer is truly beautiful, if you know what I mean.
 Mouth: again firm, peaty, briny, buttery and ashy.
 Then a lemon / barley sweetness, almost candied.
 Some farmy notes.
 Liquorice and seaweed.
 Peated apple juice and pepper.
 Finish: long, sweet and peaty, moving towards lapsang souchong.

 You know, it’s challenging to present a mix of all kinds of nasty aromas and get away with it because the end result is a coherent, ‘proud’ whisky.
 In a way this is a concept dram, like the Littlemill 1988, and it’s just as hard to score.
 Tomorrow I might love it.
 A bold whisky.
 Around € 70.